 Dual hand brakes work great for advanced riders and are essential for technical youth riders (such as mountain bikers), but can be confusing for the average child rider.
 If they accidentally brake with just the front brake, the front tire can lock up, which causes the rear tire to come off the ground and potentially throw the child off the bike.

 Sadly, we have seen this happen several times.
 With ONE brake lever on the Guardian, a child cannot accidentally brake incorrectly.
 They simply squeeze one brake lever and the SureStop system takes care of the rest.

-To ensure quality and ease of assembly, every Guardian bike is checked, tuned, and re-packaged by Guardian’s own mechanics in California BEFORE they are shipped out to customers.
-Bikes are NEVER shipped straight from the factory to the consumer.
+To ensure quality and ease of assembly for parents, every Guardian bike is checked, tuned, and re-packaged by Guardian’s own mechanics in their US factory BEFORE they are shipped out to customers.
 Guardian bikes are ridiculously easy to assemble and can typically be put together in less than 15 minutes.